purescript-halogen/purescript-halogen/docs/Halogen/HTML/Events/Forms.md

 onValueInput :: forall f.
 (String -> EventHandler (f Unit)) -> Prop (f Unit)
 ```

-Attach an event handler which will fire on input.
+Attaches an event handler which will fire on input.

 #### `onChecked`